 Test as much as possible

 In practice, we have published earlier two practical case studies on UI design in which color schemes were redesigned in the process.
-In case of Echo App design it was made after the problems revealed via user testing, while in case of Tracking App it was determined by the issue of consistency for all the versions of product.
+In the case of Echo App design, it was made after the problems revealed via user testing, while in case of Tracking App it was determined by the issue of consistency for all the versions of the product.
 Welcome to read the cases in detail.